 The success of Ismo is the responsibility of our Program Counsellor, and they carry the majority of the administrative work in making sure the program runs smoothly, with some assistance from a staff member of the school.
 Ismo is complementary to the welfare team in the school and helps to provide a community of support around those students who could do with some extra support and inspiration.

 If you would like more information about Ismo, or would like Raise to bring our mentoring program to your school, please contact us on firstname.lastname@example.org to complete the Ismo School Partner Form and email it to us.

-Raise Foundation successfully tendered with the NSW Government’s Department of Education and Communities to provide the Youth Frontiers contract in 26 electorates across NSW metro and regional areas.
+Raise Foundation successfully tendered with the NSW Government’s Department of Families and Communities to provide the Youth Frontiers contract in 26 electorates across NSW metro and regional areas.

-As such, Raise is delivering Youth Frontiers in 27 additional high schools across the Sydney metro area including the northern suburbs and the western suburbs, along with Ismo programs in high schools in NSW and VIC.
-We are also delivering Youth Frontiers in 5 NSW regional areas including Bathurst, Orange, Dubbo, Young and Narrabri, which we are very excited about.
+As such, Raise is delivering Youth Frontiers across the Sydney metro area, along with Ismo programs in high schools in NSW.
+We are also delivering Youth Frontiers in NSW regional areas including Bathurst, Orange, and Young.

 Raise is working with local community organisations, high schools, MP’s and Councils in order to provide an outstanding youth mentoring program for 10-16 young people in each electorate, who are currently in Year 8 or 9.
 Each mentee will work with their mentor to deliver a community project for their local community, which is a fabulous feature of the program.

 We are thrilled that the NSW Government recognises the huge impact that a structured mentoring program can have on a young person’s life during the crucial teenage years, and that they are prepared to invest in Raise to deliver this very important contract.